 The more air you use the more powerful your voice will be.
 But here’s the deal: You must breathe using your abdomen.
 You’ll want to try the following exercises both sitting down and then standing.
 If you’re having difficulty isolating your stomach muscles, try lying down on your back.
 You’ll notice that lying on your back lends itself easily to abdominal breathing.
 Just do it that way till you’re aware of the way that abdominal breathing “feels.”

 I want you to follow these steps.
 It’s easy.
-Try it for a couple of weeks & this will lead you to using a powerful, gorgeous voice in all environments of your life.
+Try it for a couple of weeks & this will lead you to use a powerful, gorgeous voice in all environments of your life.